cleverframework/clever-core/README.md

 # [![CLEVER Logo](https://raw.githubusercontent.com/imperodesign/clever-system/development/assets/src/site/img/clever-logo.png)](http://cleverframework.io/) Clever Framework's Core

+# IMPORTANT: For a stable version please checkout branch `lib-v1`

 Clever-core is the core package of the CLEVER project.
 It's used to manage packages and extend functionality.

 ## The repository contains